 It’s smart to include Structured Data in your Voice Search SEO strategy.
 Your website content needs to be as relevant as possible for the specific search phrase.
 Site Maps and Schema Markups make it easier for search engines to crawl websites and return relevant results faster.
 Make sure your website has a Site Map and it is submitted to Google Console.
 Schema Markups is code that helps Search Engines understand your website better which increases your chances of higher search rank.
 Learn more about schema details for a Local Business at Schema.org.

-Voice Search isn’t going away, it will increase.
+Voice Search isn’t going away, it will only increase.
 So capitalize on this growing trend with the right SEO strategy now.
 Gain an edge over your competition while positioning your business for long-term success in Voice Search.